gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-05/index.md

 The `lambda` module is now more robust to partial failures in the module.
-Previously you could end up in a state where you couldn't `apply` or `destroy` the module if it only partially applied the resources due to output errors.
+Previously you could end up in a state where you couldn&apos;t `apply` or `destroy` the module if it only partially applied the resources due to output errors.
 This release addresses that by changing the output logic.

 Note that previously this module output `null` for all the outputs when `create_resources` was `false`.
-However, with this release the output is converted to `""`.
-If you depended on behavior of `null` outputs, you will need to adjust your code to convert `null` checks to `""`.
+However, with this release the output is converted to `&quot;&quot;`.
+If you depended on behavior of `null` outputs, you will need to adjust your code to convert `null` checks to `&quot;&quot;`.

 </div>